ArnaoutLab/sentropy/README.md

                level="subset",                # level="class" is identical; an alias/synonym
                measure="normalized_rho")
-R1 = D1Z(which="apples")                      # note, no need to pass a measure or a viewpoint R2 = D1Z(which="oranges")                     # because D1Z only computed 1 measure and 1 viewpoint anyway
+R1 = D1Z(which="apples")                      # note, no need to pass a measure or a viewpoint R2 = D1Z(which="oranges")                     #    because D1Z only computed 1 measure and 1 viewpoint anyway,
+                                              #    since no q (defaulting to q=1) and only one measure were passed
 print(f"Normalized rho of Class 1 (apples):  {R1:.2f}")
 print(f"Normalized rho of Class 2 (oranges): {R2:.2f}")
 ```